Life is Difficult

 Both Albert Ellis and Aaron Beck, the founders of CBT, openly acknowledged their debt to the Greek Stoics.
 Albert Ellis placed the following quote from the Stoic philosopher Epictetus on his home page: “It is not events that disturb people.
 It is their judgment concerning them.”
 Anyone familiar with CBT will recognize the relevance of the quote to the system.

-Mindfulness and Stoicism
+Mindfulness and Buddhism

 How I can help

-You can be happy right now–regardless of your circumstances.
+“You can be happy right now–regardless of your circumstances.
 You don’t have to lose weight, have money to invest in the stock market, or accept Jesus as your personal savior.
 What is required, instead, is one simple insight and the knowledge of how to apply this insight to your life.

 Sound easy?
 Well, it’s not.
 The insight is one we don’t particularly want to hear, and the ability to integrate it into our lives will require patience, effort, and discipline.
-But if you’re willing to listen to some unpleasant truths and courageous enough to act upon them, this ancient wisdom system can not only be of assistance in getting you through whatever personal challenges you are currently facing, but it can also serve as a road map to a healthier view of reality and a guide to a more satisfying life. (from Don’t Worry, Be Stoic: Ancient Wisdom for Troubled Times).
+But if you’re willing to listen to some unpleasant truths and courageous enough to act upon them, this ancient wisdom system can not only be of assistance in getting you through whatever personal challenges you are currently facing, but it can also serve as a road map to a healthier view of reality and a guide to a more satisfying life.” (from my book, Don’t Worry, Be Stoic: Ancient Wisdom for Troubled Times).

 Disclaimer